-The Medical Laboratory Technician (MLT) Program at Chattahoochee Valley Community College will prepare students to possess the entry-level competencies necessary to perform routine clinical laboratory tests in areas such as clinical chemistry, hematology, immunology, immunohematology, microbiology, urinalysis, body fluids, and laboratory operations.
-The level of analysis ranges from waived testing to highly complex testing encompassing all major areas of the clinical laboratory.
-Classroom training is integrated with clinical experiences.
-The medical laboratory technician will be prepared to practice in hospitals, clinics, physician offices, reference labs, and other healthcare facilities.
-Prior to completion of the course of study, students will complete three hundred and sixty (360) practicum hours in a clinical setting.
+The Medical Laboratory Technician (MLT) Program at Chattahoochee Valley Community College prepares students to acquire the entry-level competencies required for performing routine clinical laboratory tests in areas such as clinical chemistry, hematology, immunology, immunohematology, microbiology, urinalysis, body fluids, and laboratory operations.
+The analysis level varies from waived testing to highly complex testing, covering all major areas of the clinical laboratory.
+Classroom training is combined with clinical experiences.
+Graduates of the medical laboratory technician program will be ready to work in hospitals, clinics, physician offices, reference labs, and other healthcare settings.
+Before completing the course of study, students must complete three hundred eighty-four (384) practicum hours in a clinical environment.
+Upon fulfilling the program requirements, students will receive an Associate of Applied Science in Medical Laboratory Technician and will be eligible to take the national MLT certification exam administered by the American Society for Clinical Pathology, American Medical Technologist, and other organizations.

 Area I: Written Composition